upensabnis/assignment/README.rst

 Application provides 2 classes ``ReadInputFromFile`` and ``ReadInputFromUser`` under ``src/test/java/com/homes/tabletoprobot``.

 1. ``ReadInputFromFile`` reads input from file located under ``src/test/java/resources/input.txt``.
 Edit ``input.txt`` as required.
 Run the corresponding main method to see output.
 2. ``ReadInputFromUser`` is interactive way of communicating.
 Run the corresponding main method and input commands as per wish.
+Use command ``QUIT`` to exit the application.

 Configurations
 ---------------